redhairedcelt/Final-Project-Group1/README.md

 To manage the different types of models and versions of our data, which can be segmented by airline and divided into different length sequences in the model pipeline, we used different “model_name” and “run_name” variables to track activity across different RNN models (LSTM, GRU, seq2seq, etc) and airline/sequence length “runs” respectively.
 These variables for saving and loading data and models are found at the beginning of each script.

+## Running this Code
 The repo is configured to run a baseline model with a two-layer LSTM for Delta Airlines with a sequence length of 50.
-If the repo is cloned at the root file '/home/ubuntu', a user can run any of the scripts in the '/home/ubuntu/Final-Project-Group1/Code/baseline_scripts'  in any order.
+If the repo is cloned at the root file '/home/ubuntu', a user must first run the EDA_and_cleaning.py script in '/home/ubuntu/Final-Project-Group1/Code/baseline_scripts' to install any needed Python packages and unzip the Data directory.
+After that, a user can run any of the scripts in the '/home/ubuntu/Final-Project-Group1/Code/baseline_scripts'  in any order to explore a baseline model for Delta Airlines with a sequence length of 50.
 Running additional models will require generation of some of those models and required data first.
 Please see flow chart below for additional details on data processing.

 ![Data Processing Overview](https://github.com/redhairedcelt/Final-Project-Group1/blob/main/data_processing.png)